 Sitting right on the rocks and giving diners an amazing view of the ocean, Harbour House is a fine dining establishment that offers great food and amazing views.
 The price of the food is a little above average, but it’s well worth it.
 Also, keep a look out for the winter specials where you can pick up a two- or three-course meal at a fraction of the price.

-Falling under the Harbour House banner is Spanish tapas restaurant La Parada.
+Salt is a hip tapas restaurant on the Kalk Bay main drag..
 This is a great place for some good seafood in bite-sized portions.
-Think dishes such as octopus salad and prawn croquettes.
 The venue is laid back with a rustic feel.

 This outdoor café is casual and sophisticated all at once.
 They serve great Lavazza Coffee, freshly baked goods such as croissants and pastries, freshly squeezed orange juice, delicious breakfasts and is great for lazy lunches.
 It’s known for its three-egg omelettes, eggs benedict, salmon croissants and seafood linguini.